 - Reading the texts aloud can be unnatural and boring and often the other students don’t understand everything which is being said.

-I now regularly use the following activity for writing practise and it has proved to be both popular and rewarding.
+I now regularly use the following activity for writing practice and it has proved to be both popular and rewarding.

 What are you optimistic about?